-This report has been prepared by management of Power Solutions International, Inc. (herein referred to as "PSI," the "Company," "we," "us," or "our").
-The information includes the activities of all majority-owned subsidiaries and variable interest entities that are required to be consolidated as of December 31, 2016.
-It does not include the activities of variable interest entities that are not required to be consolidated.
+This report has been prepared by management of PSI.
+The information includes the activities of all majority-owned subsidiaries and variable interest entities, if any, that are required to be consolidated as of December 31, 2017.
+It does not include the activities of variable interest entities, if any, that are not required to be consolidated.